Archive log generated per day or per hour

 To find sessions generating lots of redo, you can use either of the following methods.
 Both methods examine the amount of undo generated.
 When a transaction generates undo, it will automatically generate redo as well.

-The methods are: 1) Query V$SESS_IO.
+1) Query V$SESS_IO.
 This view contains the column BLOCK_CHANGES which indicates how much blocks have been changed by the session.
 High values indicate a session generating lots of redo.

 The query you can use is: